liuzzle/mammals-multivariate-viz/README.md

 ## Dataset

-The dataset `mammals.csv` (available on OLAT) contains 60 mammal species with the following 11 attributes:
+The dataset `mammals.csv` contains 60 mammal species with the following 11 attributes:

 | Column        | Description |
 |---------------|-------------|